Harshit0903/VPC-with-public-private-subnet-/README.md

 # VPC-with-public-private-subnet-
 Created a VPC that we can use for servers in a production environment.
+To improve resiliency, I deployed the servers in two Availability Zones, by using an Auto Scaling group and an Application Load Balancer.
+For additional security, I deployed the servers in private subnets.
+The servers receive requests through the load balancer.
+The servers can connect to the internet by using a NAT gateway.
+To improve resiliency, I deployed the NAT gateway in both Availability Zones.